 Reasons for Procedure

-- Nerve problems with the bladder causing urine to leak or be retained— neurogenic bladder
+- Neurogenic bladder—nerve problems in the bladder that cause urine to leak or not come out

 - Excess bleeding